roxymeskell/mindex-java-code-challenge/README.md

 ```

 ### Task 2
-I first created all the class components I would need: the data class, the service class, and the controller.
+First I created the class components I would need: the data class, the service class, and the controller.
 To persist the data, and repository was also needed.

 The description of `Compensation` did not indicate that it had its own primary id, and instead was defined by the id of the `Employee` it was associated with.
 This presented an issue when trying to query for `Compensation` using only an `employeeId`, as the field wasn't defined directly on the data class.
+Ultimately I fixed this using annotations to define a custom query (and eventually aggeration pipeline) for the find function.

 Because `Compensation` is defined with an `Employee` and queried through `employeeId`, I made sure to check that an `Employee` existed before creating a `Compensation` object for that employee.
 Additionally, when reading compenstaion for an employee, if a `Compensation` object is not found, then it is also checked if an `Employee` object existed, and errors messages are given accordingly.